Yasukuni Jinja Shrine

 It's a 3-minute walk from Kudanshita Station of the Tokyo Metro Tozai Line & Hanzomon Line or the Toei Shinjuku Line.

-This lantern stands in Kitanomaru Park across the street from the shrine but belongs to the shrine.
+This lantern stands across the street from the shrine but belongs to the shrine.
 When this was erected in 1871, the shrine's precincts were in somewhat Western-style (except for core components, of course.)
 It is said that this lantern could be seen from the sea in those days.

 The first Torii Gate is 25 meters (82 feet) high.
 It was reconstructed in 1974 and is made of weathering steel.